Summer is not the best time of year for taking photographs. And summer landscape photography can be even more challenging.

 Even the vegetation is always an intense green color.
 While this might look beautiful, it doesn’t always translate well to photographs.

 And when the vegetation is not lush and green, it’s usually burnt by the powerful solar rays.
 This will make it take on a bad yellow color closer to straws than lush landscapes.

 But you can use a polarising filter to combat some of these issues.

 The filter will fight the haze and the effect of the sun’s rays on the earth’s atmosphere.

 It will also remove reflections on non-metallic surfaces.
-And it will saturate the colours (in particular the green colour of the foliage) and remove a small part of the mist.
+And it will saturate the colors (in particular the green color of the foliage) and remove a small part of the mist.

 But it does not work miracles.
 It’s better to find yourself shooting in the best possible conditions.

 The middle of a hot summer day is not an ideal time for landscape photography during this season.
 In general, midday is not the best time for landscapes as far as I’m concerned.